Shirly Pinto: Interviews to promote the integration of the Deaf and hard of hearing

 On 12 July 2021, Pinto made her first speech at the Knesset plenum.

 Pinto announced on 3 August 2022 that she would not join Zionist Spirit (a merger of Yamina and Derekh Eretz) ahead of the 2022 Israeli legislative election.
 She had joined the National Unity Party's electoral list on 22 August.

 Personal life

-Pinto lives in Ramat Gan, and is married to Michael Kadosh, a player in the Israeli Futsal national team and an employee as an engineer in telecommunications in Israel.
-They have one son.
+Pinto lives in Ramat Gan and is married to Michael Kadosh, a player in the Israeli Futsal national team and an employee as an engineer in telecommunications in Israel.
+They have a son and a daughter.